Kewsong Lee

-Kewsong Lee (born August 12, 1965) is an American businessman and former chief executive officer of The Carlyle Group from 2018 to 2022.
-He founded BellTower Partners in 2023 and in 2025 became the vice chair of the United Soccer League.
+Kewsong Lee (born August 12, 1965) is an American businessman, who was chief executive officer (CEO) of The Carlyle Group from 2018 to 2022.
+He founded BellTower Partners in 2023, became the chair of Ascot Group in 2024, and in 2025 became the vice chair of the United Soccer League.
 Lee started his career in private equity at Warburg Pincus in 1992 before joining Carlyle in 2013.
-In 2018, Lee and Glenn Youngkin became co-chief executive officers, succeeding Bill Conway and David Rubenstein.
-After Youngkin left the firm in 2020, Lee became sole chief executive officer.
+In 2018, Lee and Glenn Youngkin became co-CEOs, succeeding Bill Conway and David Rubenstein.
+After Youngkin left the firm in 2020, Lee became sole CEO.
 Lee departed the company in 2022.

 Early life and education

 Lee was born in Albany, New York on August 12, 1965.
 He is of Korean descent.
 His father, Hak Chong Lee, (Note: Also spelt Lee Hak-jong.) was a professor at Yonsei University.

 Due to his father's role as a college professor and involvement in the United Nations, Lee would spend his early years in South Korea and Singapore.
 He then attended boarding school at Choate Rosemary Hall in Wallingford, Connecticut where he graduated in 1982.

-Lee attended Harvard College where he received an A.B. in Applied Mathematics in Economics, graduating in 1986.
+Lee attended Harvard College where he received an A.B. in applied mathematics in economics, graduating in 1986.
 He then received his MBA from Harvard Business School in 1990.